CPPlus/XLSXTools/README.md

 ## How to use?
 XLSXTools contains four usable classes - XLSXReader, XLSXRowReader, XLSXWriter and XLSXUtils.
-The first three are used for reading and writing xlsx files respectively and the third one has a few utility methods.
+The first three are used for reading and writing xlsx files respectively and the fourth one has a few utility methods.

 <i>Just make sure to add references to DocumentFormat.OpenXml and WindowsBase.</i>